DineshS2001/A-functional-iOS-style-calculator-using-HTML-CSS-and-JavaScript/README.md

 ## How to Use

-1. Open `basicCal` in any current web browser.
+1. Open `basicCal.html` in any current web browser.
 2. Click on the buttons to perform calculations.
 3. Works perfectly on desktop and mobile.